-To conclude, evidence supports that necessary nutrients are important to optimal performance in athletes, due to effective training quality and recovery.
 The purpose of this literature review was to examine the impact of calculated macronutrient (carbohydrates, proteins, and fats) and amino acids intake on optimal performance in athletes.
+Evidence supports that necessary nutrients are important to optimal performance in athletes, due to effective training quality and recovery.
 It is obvious that nutrition cannot be ignored when taking into consideration performance outcomes.
-Research results illustrate promising conclusions when nutrient timing is used appropriately.
-Athletes should take into consideration type of exercise, duration, and intensity when considering a nutritional program that is right for them.
+Since research results illustrate promising conclusions when nutrient timing is used appropriately, athletes may enhance performance by consideringtype of exercise, duration, and intensity when considering a nutritional program that is right for them.
 While every individual athlete is different, the calculated, specific, timing of nutrient ingestion makes a difference in optimal performance when used properly.

 References